-Each Student who is in good academic and financial standing receives two official academic transcripts at the completion of the course of study.
+Each student who is in good academic and financial standing receives one official transcript at the completion of the course of study.
 Additional transcripts may be requested in writing.
 Students who have withdrawn and are in good financial standing may request a transcript in writing.